-Objective 1: Selection and rec rutiment of the Ag ency's staff Expected results To recruit resources in line with the Agency's updated Establishment Plan and replace departing staff members in an efficient and timely manner, in line with the legal framework.
-Indicators Latest result Target Year N Means and frequency of verification Implementation of the establishment plan Year N-2: 100% 95% Quartely reports Length of selection Year N-2: 4 4 months since Quarterly reports
+Objective 1: Selection and recr rutiment of the age ency's staff Expected results To recruit resources in line with the Agency's updated Establishment Plan and replace departing staff members in an efficient and timely manner, in line with the legal framework.
+Indicators Latest result Target Year N Means and frequency of verification Implementation of the establishment plan Year N-2: 100% 95% Quartely reports Length of selection prcedure Year N-2: 4 months 4 months since the post becomes vacant Quarterly reports Main outputs Outputs relating to the multi-annual work programme objectives: 95% of completion of the Establishment Plan.